ibm-silvergate/nodejs-twitter-crawler/README.md

 ## API Methods

 The available methods are the following ones:
-  - `getUser   :: ID -> Promise` - Obtain the user status from Twitter by calling `users/show` method from Twitter API.
+  - `getUser   :: TwitterID -> Promise` - Obtain the user status from Twitter by calling `users/show` method from Twitter API.
 The `then` callback will receive the user information.
-  - `getTweets :: (ID[, CrawlerOptions]) -> Promise` - Obtain User Tweets by calling `statuses/user_timeline` method from Twitter API.
+  - `getTweets :: (TwitterID[, CrawlerOptions]) -> Promise` - Obtain User Tweets by calling `statuses/user_timeline` method from Twitter API.
 The `then` callback will receive a list of tweets.

+Definitions
+  - `TwitterID` is the numeric Twitter ID or the Twitter Handle.